SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 ![Context menu items are disabled. % width=60&anchor=ContextMenuDisabled](figures/ContextMenuDisabled.png)

-After fetching email and selecting the received email, the menu includes an enabled "Delete" menu item and a disabled "Send" menu item, as shown in Figiure *@ContextMenuSendDisabled@*.
+After fetching email and selecting the received email, the menu includes an enabled "Delete" menu item and a disabled "Send" menu item, as shown in Figure *@ContextMenuSendDisabled@*.

 ![Sending a received email is not allowed. % width=60&anchor=ContextMenuSendDisabled](figures/ContextMenuSendDisabled.png)